kaio-giovanni/webpage-cleaner/README.md

 ./gradlew clean build
 ```

-2. Create a Serpi API account and get the API key.
+2. Create a Serp API account and get the API key.

 3. Create an `.env` file in the project root and enter your credentials based on the `.env.example` file.